 Since PHIT is a small school at the moment it is unlikely there will be a class of the same level offered at a different time to allow for a makeup.
 If a class of the same level is being offered at another time we will try to arrange for a makeup, but we make no guarantees (allowing an extra student into class is always left to the discretion of the teacher, who can say no).
 Generally, don’t miss class.

 PHIT loves snow, but we always say that forgetting how bad it can be when we want to have class and our students can’t make it.
-Sometimes our winter classes have to be cancelled when we get a heavy snow fall – in these cases a makeup class is added, on the same day of the week and time as the class normally meets and one week after class normally ends.
+Sometimes our winter classes have to be cancelled when we get a heavy snowfall – in these cases a makeup class is added, on the same day of the week and time as the class normally meets and one week after class normally ends.
 This policy is the same for other weather (hurricanes, plagues of locusts, etc.).

 We’ll ask for a phone number on the first day of class so that if we ever do cancel class, you’ll get an email and a follow-up call if we don’t get confirmation you received the message.
 We also post notice of weather related class cancellations on the front page of our website, the Current Classes page of the PHIT website, and our social media accounts.

 What are improv practice groups?

 Next to learning and watching, the best way to get better at improv is through practice!
 Improv X02 sessions line up with the PHIT Improv curriculum – reinforcing the ideas taught in your class the previous week.These sessions ensure you end up with a much more productive experience that places you with fellow improvisers of equivalent level.
 In short- we’re talkin’ about practice!

 When do the improv practice groups take place?